Affidavit in lieu of 202 (1) CrPC inquiry by Magistrate

 In normal course, an inquiry under Section 202 (1) of the CrPC shall be conducted on receipt of complaints under Section 138 of the NI Act to arrive at sufficient grounds to proceed against the accused, when such accused resides beyond the territorial jurisdiction of the court.

 For the conduct of inquiry under Section 202 (1) CrPC, evidence of witnesses on behalf of the complainant shall be permitted to be taken on affidavit.
-In suitable cases, the Magistrate can restrict the inquiry to examination of documents without insisting for examination of witnesses.

-Purpose of 202(1) inquiry by the Magistrate
+Purpose of 202(1) inquiry is to prevent unnecessary harassment

 The object behind the amendment which ensures that persons outside the territorial jurisdiction of the court are not unnecessarily harassed and drawn to courts on flimsy, frivolous, false and untenable charges and this requirement of law shall be observed mandatorily (See paragraph 18 of the judgment in Nandakumar v Nandakumaran Nair [ 2020:KER:24993 : Crl MC No 4115 of 2017].